Moving toward best practice when using propensity score weighting in survey observational studies: Introduction

-Regarding propensity score weighting, Ridgeway et al.\cite{Ridgeway2015} provided a theoretical justification for the use of a survey-weighted propensity score model in obtaining a consistent estimator of the population-level average treatment effect.
-They proved that using survey weights in both stages leads to consistent and robust population average treatment effect estimators under various generating mechanisms (e.g., survey weights are either informative or non-informative for the treatment assignment mechanism).
-Salerno et al. \cite{salerno2024whatsweightestimatingcontrolled} recently explored a complex survey mechanism in health disparities research, where survey weights depend on the group variable of interest under comparison, such as race.
-They further revealed that whether the propensity score should be survey-weighted corresponds to whether the available survey weights are tied to comparison variables such as treatment or exposure.
+Regarding propensity score weighting specifically, Ridgeway et al.\cite{Ridgeway2015} provided a theoretical justification for the use of a survey-weighted propensity score model in obtaining a consistent estimator of the population-level average treatment effect.
+They proved that using survey weights in both stages leads to consistent and robust population average treatment effect estimators under various generating mechanisms.
+Salerno et al. \cite{salerno2025whatsweight} recently explored a complex survey mechanism in health disparities research, where survey weights depend on the group variable of interest under comparison, such as race.
+They further revealed that whether the propensity score should be survey-weighted depends on whether the available survey weights are tied to comparison variables such as treatment or exposure.
 Whereas Ridgeway et al.\cite{Ridgeway2015} derived the results and performed simulations for the continuous outcome scenario, Yang et al.\cite{Yang2023} extended the results to a binary outcome and evaluated the performance of different ways to incorporate survey weights in the propensity score model and the outcome model.
 Both Ridgeway et al.\cite{Ridgeway2015} and Yang et al.\cite{Yang2023} considered the potentially differentiated practice of incorporating survey weights when estimating the average treatment effect (ATE) and the average treatment effect of the treated (ATT).